mangochiral/Analysis_reproduction_series_1/README.md

 To run the code you can refer to the RMD and source the supplementary code to run it.
 Data was extracted GEO GSE285248 (RNA-seq) and GSE285245 (CUT&RUN).

-All the library version info is present in the Markdown file.
+All the library version info is present in the PDF file.